spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 dashboard and wanted something simpler to use and to use a product that wasn't going to sell off the browsing data like Google does.

-_If you’re not already signed up you can get a $10 credit by signing up with my [referral link].
+_If you're not already signed up you can get a $10 credit by signing up with my [referral link].
 Yes I get a kick back from this, it's an awesome product and if you're interested in using it using the link would really help me out._